papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 IMG20240221145914~3.jpg
 ```

-**Purpose:** Handles filename conflicts when multiple files have the same name.
+**Purpose:** Handles filename conflicts when multiple files have the same name in Google Photos.

 **Important:** Each duplicate has its own metadata file: